sdpjswl/ASJOverflowButton/README.md

 self.navigationItem.rightBarButtonItem = overflowButton;
 ```

 The items need to be on type `ASJOverflowItem`.
 Constructor method is provided to generate them.
-Just attach an array of these during initialisation.
+Just attach an array of these during initialization.

 ```objc
 ASJOverflowItem *item = [ASJOverflowItem itemWithName:itemName image:image];